CAP6412 – Spring 2022

 This is an Advanced Computer Vision course which will expose graduate students to the cutting-edge research in Computer Vision.
-We will discuss research papers related to Adversarial Machine Learning and Explainable AI.
+We will discuss research papers employing transformer to solve different computer vision problems.

 Computer vision has been very active area of research for many decades and researchers have been working on solving important challenging problems.
 During the last few years, Deep Learning involving Artificial Neural Networks has been disruptive force in computer vision.
 Employing deep learning, tremendous progress has been made in a very short time in solving difficult problems and very impressive results have obtained in image and video classification, localization, semantic segmentation, etc. New techniques, datasets, hardware, and software libraries are emerging almost every day.
 Deep Computer vision is impacting research in Robotics, Natural Language understanding, Computer Graphics, multi-modal analysis etc. Most of work in computer vision employing deep learning have leveraged Convolutional Neural Networks (CNNs).
 Methods employing CNN learn local filters for different layers of the network with limited receptive fields, which are fixed once learned.
 Recently, transformers have been introduced which employ self-attention, which are non-local and cover global receptive field, and adapt based on image content.
 Interesting methods have been proposed to solve challenging computer vision problems employing transformer.
 This course will focus on transformers.

 - 0 for late Reports

 - 20% off per day, up to 4 days, for Projects

 After the completion of the course, the students should be able to:

 - Write a comprehensive review of the paper.

 - To identify strong and weak points of the papers.

 - To generate own ideas to solve the same problem.